asyrwid/qrs-generation/README.md

 ### Transformer

 Datasets consisting of preprocessed QRS signals can be used for training purposes in the problem o QRS-like sequence generation.
-This is done by employing *Transformer* architecture (see `transformer/`) based on the tutorial https://nlp.seas.harvard.edu/2018/04/03/attention.html .
+This is done by employing *Transformer* architecture (see `transformer/`) based on the tutorial https://nlp.seas.harvard.edu/2018/04/03/attention.html

+### QRS generation

+in preparation...